denten-books/plain-text/0-intro.md

 sign invisible or rendered white on a white background is ultimately illegible.
 It never makes it into the hermeneutic circuit.

-In making the case for computational poetics, I am helped by recent scholarship in historically- and philosophically-inflected studies of media and technology.[^ln0-influences] My notion of poetics builds also on the long history of literary theory, in the genealogy of formalist and structuralist schools.
+In making the case for a computational poetics, I am helped by recent scholarship in the historically- and philosophically-inflected studies of media and technology.[^ln0-influences] My notion of poetics builds also on the long history of literary theory, in the genealogy of formalist and structuralist schools.
 My approach is not however limited to the canonical, straight-ahead structuralisms of Roman Jakobson or Jonathan Culler.
 I am borrowing rather from a more peripheral tradition represented best by third culture thinkers like Viktor Shklovsky and Vilém Flusser, consummate immigrants both, who extracted a methodology out of the fabric of their migration.

 Flusser in particular considered the condition of unease that comes with migration, both physical and mental, to be a kind of information processing.